Getting started with LangChain and AI Configs

 To create a variation:

-1. On the Variations tab, replace “Untitled variation” with a name, such as “GPT-4o variation”.
+1. On the Variations tab, replace “Untitled variation” with a name, such as “GPT-4o Detailed”.

-2. Click Select a model and choose a model, such as “gpt-4o” from OpenAI.
+2. Click Select a model and choose the gpt-4o OpenAI model.

-4. Add a system message to define your assistant’s behavior.
-Here is an example:
+4. Add a system message to define your assistant’s behavior:

 System message